UnitexGramLab/unitex-doc-contributor-guidelines/contributor-agreement.md

 to access an Unitex/GramLab Repository.
 You will not allow anyone else to use these credentials to access any Unitex/GramLab system.
-Should You become aware of any such use, You will immediately notify the Unitex/GramLab Project sending a message to unitex-devel@univ-mlv.fr; until such notice is received You will be presumed to have taken all actions made using Your credentials.
+Should You become aware of any such use, You will immediately notify the Unitex/GramLab Project sending a message to unitex-devel{at}univ-mlv.fr; until such notice is received You will be presumed to have taken all actions made using Your credentials.
 The Unitex/GramLab Project and their designates will have complete control and discretion over capabilities associated with Your credentials and may change them for any reason